Addi-11/build-nanogpt/README.md

 11. **Weight Decay Paramerter :**
     - done for parameters in participating in matrix multiplication and embeddings
+    - prevent overfitting by adding a penalty to the loss function for large weights
+    - use fused adam optimizer (hardware efficient)

 12. **Gradient Accumulation in parallel distribution :**